justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > This is an omnibus proposal that covers a full-featured templating API,
 > DOM Parts, and a task scheduler.
 >
-> These should likely be three separate proposals, however the are very
+> These should most likely be three separate proposals, however the are very
 > dependent on each other, and it's important to verify that the lower-level
 > pieces are sufficiently capable for implementing the higher-level APIs on top
 > of.